bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 Tera Term :
 https://ttssh2.osdn.jp/index.html.en

-#### Linux ssh
+#### Linux ssh client
 Most Linux distributions generally come with a command line ssh client installed.

-It can be easily invoked from the command line as "ssh username@host".
+It can be easily invoked from the terminal command line as "ssh username@host".
 In the following example the username "admin" is used to login to the NAS at IP address "192.168.1.50"

     berto@rpi ~$ssh admin@192.168.1.50